Flock: A Low-Cost Streaming Query Engine on FaaS Platforms: Dynamic Serving Paradigm

-Static initialization happens before the query code starts running in the function.
-Listings \ref{code:generic_func} (line 23) shows the \texttt{INIT} code runs when a new execution environment is running for the first time, and also whenever a function scales up and the Lambda service is creating new environments for the function.
-The initialization code is not run again if an invocation takes effect on a warm instance.
-Static initialization is the best place to allow a function to reuse global resource in the same environment over multiple invocations.
-The cloud context and memory arena are deserialized or created in the initialization phase and are only loaded once per environment, avoiding them from being loaded on every invocation.

-\texttt{Arena} is a global versioned hash map that aggregates data partitions outside of the function handler to ensure the data integrity for further stream processing.
-The key is a tuple including the \texttt{QID} and Shuffle ID of the payload.
-The value containing the currently received payloads.
-The \texttt{SEQ\_LEN} field in each payload indicates the total number of payloads that the current session needs to collect.
-AWS Lambda does not yet provide per-instance concurrency~\cite{gcp_concurrency}, \flock decompresses and deserializes data only after receiving all payloads, allowing for maximum parallelization.
+Static initialization occurs before query code execution, allowing functions to reuse global resources across multiple invocations.
+The \texttt{INIT} code (Listing~\ref{code:generic_func}, line 23) runs when a new execution environment launches or scales up, deserializing the cloud context and creating the memory arena once per environment to avoid redundant loading.
+The \texttt{Arena} is a global versioned hash map that aggregates data partitions outside the function handler, ensuring data integrity.
+The key is a tuple of the payload's \texttt{QID} and Shuffle ID, while the value contains the received payloads.
+The \texttt{SEQ\_LEN} field indicates the total payloads to collect per session.
+Since AWS Lambda lacks per-instance concurrency~\cite{gcp_concurrency}, \flock decompresses and deserializes data only after receiving all payloads, maximizing parallelization.

-The function can receive the same payloads several times for async function invocation due to Lambda's internal queue is eventually consistent~\cite{async_invoke}.
-The bitmap field is provided for this reason: it guarantees that each payload is aggregated and processed only once.
-The payload's \texttt{SEQ\_NUM} is a bitmap index that represents each payload as a single bit to track the aggregation state.
-The function can handle the same payload many times without incurring repeated duration expenses while utilizing bitmap.
-Even if the function output is empty, payloads carrying just metadata must be passed to the next function.
+For asynchronous invocations, \flock employs a bitmap to handle duplicate payloads resulting from Lambda's eventually consistent internal queue~\cite{async_invoke}.
+The \texttt{SEQ\_NUM} serves as a bitmap index, representing each payload as a single bit to track the aggregation state, ensuring payloads are processed exactly once while utilizing the bitmap.
+Even in cases where the function output is empty, payloads containing solely metadata must be forwarded to the next function.
+This approach ensures that the aggregate function receives the complete set of group-by data.

-\subsubsection{Multi-level Shuffling}
+\subsection{Multi-level Shuffling}

-Let's have a look at the query execution plan for an online auction system in Figure~\ref{plan_partition}.
-The query is divided into four stages by \flock, and the whole execution flow on cloud functions is represented in Figure~\ref{dist_shuffling}.
+Consider the query execution plan for an online auction system from Section~\ref{subsec:streaming}, which \flock divides into four stages as depicted in Figure~\ref{dist_shuffling}.